MaastrichtU-CDS/projects_flyover_project/README.md

     <<http://data.local/>> with the RDF triples.
     <<http://ontology.local/>> with a data specific ontology.

-In graphdb, you can now visualize knowledge graphs of patient data.
+In graphdb, you can see visual graphs of patient data.
 The below figure shows the knowledge graph of a patient with flat schema from triplifier.

 ![](Images/Triplfier_graph.png "Schema from triplifier")